McShelby/reveal-themeoverride/README.md

 });
 ```

-To be able to override themes, you may need to edit your HTML file.
+For **reveal 3.x only** you may need to edit your HTML file to be able to override themes.

 - The ```<link>``` element of the reveal.js theme needs an ```id``` attribute of ```theme```.
 - The ```<link>``` element of the syntax highlighting theme needs an ```id``` attribute of ```highlight-theme```.